Living in America (James Brown song)

-"Living in America" is a 1985 song composed by Dan Hartman and Charlie Midnight and performed by James Brown.
+"Living in America" is a song written by Dan Hartman and Charlie Midnight and performed by James Brown.
 It was released as a single in 1985 and reached number 4 on the Billboard Hot 100 chart.
-The song entered the Billboard Top 40 on January 11, 1986, and remained on the chart for 11 weeks.
+The song entered the Billboard top 40 on January 11, 1986, and remained on the chart for 11 weeks.
 It also became a top five hit in the United Kingdom, peaking at number 5 on the UK Singles Chart; it was his only top 10 single in the UK.
-It was his first Top 40 hit in ten years on the US pop charts, and it would also be his last.
+It was his first top 40 hit in ten years on the US pop charts, and it would also be his last.
 In 1987, it was nominated for a Grammy Award for Best R&B Song and won Brown a Grammy Award for Best Male R&B Vocal Performance.

 Legacy

 The song was prominently featured in the film Rocky IV.
 In the film, Brown sings the song during Apollo Creed’s ring entrance, in reference to the character's patriotic image.
 It appeared on the Rocky IV soundtrack album.

-A modified version of the song was used in the film Coming to America with the chorus's lyrics changed to match the film's title.
+The song was also featured in the 2003 NASCAR Pontiac commercial with drivers Mike Skinner, Jack Sprague, Jerry Nadeau, Johnny Benson, Jr. and Ricky Craven.

 The song's co-writer Dan Hartman later included his recording of the song on his 1994 album Keep the Fire Burnin'.